tmma2020/cs153-football-formation-id/README.md

 ## Features

 - Utilize yard lines to automatically crop the field from the image.
 Helps to reduce noise and improve the model's performance.
+- Detect players using a YOLOv8 model.
+We use a pre-trained YOLOv8n model to detect players in the image.
+The model is trained on the COCO dataset, which includes person detection.
+- Detect formations using a custom model.
+The model is trained on the sampled data to detect and classify offensive formations based on player positions.
+- Sampled data is organized in a structured format.
+The data is organized by formation and play, making it easy to access and use for training and testing the model.

 ## Installation / Requirements